The Best Lighting Will Improve Productivity

 If you have been working remotely for a couple of months, some routine has set in with hope and luck.
-Maybe you realized that using the couch in a half horizontal position may not be the most productive way to manage your Zoom calls, and a set up somewhere in your house makes more sense.
-Now that you have your space let’s talk about the importance of proper lighting.
+Maybe you realized that using the couch in a half horizontal position may not be the most productive way to manage your Zoom calls, and a setup somewhere in your house makes more sense.
+Now that you have your space let’s talk about the importance of installing the best lighting for your workspace.
 Before you needed a dedicated place to work, your house was lit for…well your house.
 Without proper workspace lighting, you’re more likely to experience eye strain, tiredness and even headaches.
-Plus, the right lighting makes a big difference in productivity, energy and overall mood.
+Plus, the best lighting makes a big difference in productivity, energy and overall mood.
 Here are some suggestions:

-Natural light is way easier on your eyes.
+Natural light is way easier (and the best lighting) on your eyes.
 If you’ve got a great view with little distractions, consider putting your desk right under the window.
 A space with a view will send your productivity full force in motion.

 Old School Task Lights